Pseudonymisation & Anonymisation as Tools for Managing Data Protection Risk

 Key Considerations

-For organisations looking to demonstrate accountability, reduce risk, and build trust with customers, employees, and regulators alike, pseudonymising or anonymising sensitive information is a prudent compliance strategy.
+For organisations looking to demonstrate accountability, reduce risk, and build trust with customers, employees, and regulators alike, pseudonymising or anonymising personal data is a prudent compliance strategy.

 Confusing pseudonymisation with anonymisation or applying them incorrectly, can have serious consequences, including regulatory fines under NDPA and other data protection laws.